DimitrovViktor/Algorithms-Coursework/README.md

 # London Underground Route Planner

+A Python route planner for the London Underground using Dijkstra's algorithm

     Note: This was a group coursework project created by me and three of my colleagues from university

 ---